-None of these developments have had a material effect on how the Group's results and financial position for the current or prior periods have been prepared or presented.
-The Group has not applied any new standard or interpretation that is not yet effective for the current accounting period.
+Except as disclosed below, none of these developments have had a material effect on how the Group's results and financial position for the current or prior periods have been prepared or presented.
+The Group has not applied any amendments or interpretation that is not yet effective for the current accounting period.